lee197/ChatRobot/README.md

 # ChatRobot
-button-only conversation with a robot
+button-only conversation with a robot, user can click button to talk to the robot with pre-defined scripts

 ## Branches:
 * master - stable app releases